 Pacific Juvenile Defender Center (PJDC)

-The Project is developing a Juvenile Training Ambassadors Program to fortify regional juvenile defense capacity in three remote regions across California by providing a year-long curriculum of assessment and training, strengthening networks among local stakeholders, and establishing partnerships between PJDC and the regional communities.
-It will provide training and resource materials to help defenders statewide learn how to make a record for appellate challenges including the development of sample motions, writs, and other pleadings.
+The JDRP is developing a Juvenile Training Ambassadors Program to fortify regional juvenile defense capacity in three remote regions across California by providing a year-long curriculum of assessment and training, strengthening networks among local stakeholders, and establishing partnerships between PJDC and the regional communities.
+We are providing training and resource materials to help defenders statewide learn how to make a record for appellate challenges including the development of sample motions, writs, and other pleadings.

-To be eligible for training or technical assistance from PJDC’s Juvenile Defender Resource Project, one must be a dedicated member of the juvenile defense community, including juvenile defense counsel (public defenders, alternate defenders, panel attorneys, private defenders, and the like), as well as social workers and juvenile advocates.
+To be eligible for training or TA from PJDC's Juvenile Defender Resource Project, one must be a dedicated member of the juvenile defense community, including juvenile defense counsel (public defenders, alternate defenders, panel attorneys, private defenders, and the like), as well as social workers, and juvenile advocates.

-The Project is updating its Collateral Consequences Handbook, and developing a Records-Sealing Toolkit and a Post-Dispositional Advocacy Toolkit.
-It is developing resources and training materials to advance knowledge regarding foundational issues related to race and ethnicity, sexual orientation, gender identity, and Native youth in the juvenile delinquency system.
+The JDRP is updating its Collateral Consequences Handbook and developing a Records-Sealing Toolkit and a Post-Dispositional Advocacy Toolkit.
+It is developing resources and training materials to advance knowledge regarding foundational issues related to juvenile defense practice in California.

 Grants and Projects Director